Peracetic Acid Test Kits

 APHA Standard Methods, 22nd ed., Method 4500-CI G -2000.

 Because it is a strong disinfectant, peracetic acid is an excellent sanitizing agent for the food and beverage industry.
-Peracetic acid is used to disinfect equipment, pasteurizers, tanks, pipelines, evaporators, fillers, and contact surfaces in food processing plants.
+Peracetic acid is used to disinfect equipment including pasteurizers, tanks, pipelines, evaporators, fillers and chillers and other contact surfaces in food processing plants.
 The pulp and paper industry uses peracetic acid as a delignification and bleaching agent.
 Peracetic Acid is also coming into use as a biocide in waste water applications.